demisto/content/Packs/Core/Playbooks/playbook-Impossible_Traveler_README.md

     3. Fill the value with 'Impossible traveler' and keep the 'contains' condition.
     4. Click **Create**.

 **Note**: The playbook triggers are being executed according to its order.
-Consider changing the trigger position for the execution order as intended.
-If not, other trigger may override the new trigger.
+Consider changing the trigger position for the execution order, as required.
+If not, other triggers may override the new trigger.

 Click **Save**.

 ### Playbook inputs

 Before executing the playbook, review the inputs and change the default values, if needed.
+Go to **Incident Response** > **Playbooks** and search for **Impossible Traveler**.

 Important playbook inputs you should pay attention to: